When to Guess and When to Grind: A Tactical Strategy for the 15-Minute CCAT

 Smart Guessing: Elimination

-• Verbal: discard answers that have the wrong relationship to the stem word—tone, part of speech, or a definition that simply does not fit the analogy frame.
+- Verbal: discard answers with the wrong relationship to the stem word.
+Wrong tone, wrong part of speech, or a definition that does not fit the analogy frame.

-• Math: throw out choices that fail a sanity check—orders of magnitude off, impossible remainders, or results inconsistent with the givens after a five-second estimate.
+- Math: throw out choices that fail a five-second sanity check, like being an order of magnitude off or contradicting the givens.

-• Spatial: remove options that break the pattern you can already name—wrong rotation, wrong alternation, a shape family that contradicts the established sequence.
+- Spatial: remove options that break the pattern you can already name, such as a wrong rotation or a shape family the sequence has never used.

 Treat elimination like a pre-flight checklist: two quick reasons to reject beats one long story to justify a favorite letter.
 Speed plus a narrower field beats heroic intuition on a five-option grid.